 Overcoming emotional eating can be a lengthy process, so be kind and patient with yourself throughout.
 Simply waking up one day and saying to yourself, "That's it, I am done with this eating behavior," generally has little to no impact.
 Instead, treat each time you eat emotionally as a learning experience.
 Ask yourself, what triggered you to eat emotionally?
 What foods did you go for, and why do you think you chose them?
 What could you do differently next time?
 Leave the guilt aside and begin to implement the steps above for lasting freedom from emotional eating.

-DIET FOR IMBALANCES RELATED TO 'EMOTIONAL EATING'Augment your diet with these specially chosen ingredients below which may be useful for 'Emotional eating'.
-Individual results vary depending the cause of your imbalance and by constitution.
 Please research the ingredients below to find which are most helpful for you, and check with your doctor before making any changes to your health and wellness routine.

 DISCLAIMER: The pathogenesis of each person's condition is unique, and so the diet must be fit to the individual and the unique root causes of the condition in your body.